jjwall/BoardhouseNet/README.md

 # boardhouse-node
 This repo serves as a full-stack enviornment for the [boardhouse game framework](https://github.com/jjwall/BoardhouseTS).
 The primary project goal is to add networking via websockets to boardhouse.
 Boardhouse is originally developed as a front-end game engine solution for browser based games.
 Setting up a client / server architecture would involve splitting up the existing front-end solution into two parts: client and server.
 Client will handle rendering game objects as well as sending messages to the server.
-Server will handle the lobby system, game engine logic and handling and sending messages back to the client.
-This is why ``src`` is split up into ``client`` and ``server``.
+Server will handle the lobby system, game engine logic and handling and sending messages back to the client.Hence why ``src`` is split up into ``gameclient``, ``gameserver`` ``lobbyclient``, and ``lobbyserver``.
 If there were an easier way to bolt on a networking layer to boardhouse, I'd go that route, but currently this is the best solution I have come up with.

 ___